fullstackbeaver/yajsb/README.md

 - [ ] add hsts in header https://hstspreload.org/
 - [ ] test built web site and server with https://developer.mozilla.org/en-US/observatory
 - [ ] include JSON-LD https://laconsole.dev/blog/booster-seo-jsonld
+- [ ] ??? : add dynmamic routes with for exampmle a folder like [lang] to set the lang.
+In this folder a json file will define which values are possibles.

 ### front end
 - [ ] load data